BitcoinUnlimited/BitcoinUnlimited/doc/xversionmessage.md

 `version` message illegal (e.g. Bitcoin XT).

-For this reason, an additional message type named `xversion` is specified here in, plus an acknowledgement named `xverack`.
+For this reason, an additional message type named `xversion` is specified here in.
 The `xversion` message transports a generic key-value map that is meant to hold the configuration and version parameters.

 As a general reminder, it should be noted that the values given in this extended `xversion` version and configuration map are, except for